Bylaws for Jefferson Westside Neighbors

 Section 2: Nominations:

 The executive board shall designate a nominating committee at least one month in advance of each regular election.
 Notice of the creation and solicitation of members of the nominating committee will be posted in the previous neighborhood newsletter.
 The committee shall consist of one member of the executive board and two members of the neighborhood association who are not members of the executive board.
-The committee shall publish a slate of nominees for office in the neighborhood newsletter prior to the election.
-Further nominations may be made from the floor for each office.
+Call for nominations will be announced in the winter mailed Newsletter.
+Any candidates for the Board must declare themselves in writing via email to the Nominating Committee no later than 30 days before the scheduled election.
+Candidates shall submit a short bio and answer a series of questions no later than 21 days prior to the election.
+Candidate responses will be compiled in a voter pamphlet promoted via digital media and will reside on the JWN website.
+Candidate responses will be available to the membership no later than 14 days prior to the election.

 Section 3.
 Term of office: